 The bounce in your trampoline depends on two major factors.

 - One is mat, as a centerpiece of the trampoline, but more important are springs around the edge,

 - The quality and length of springs will directly affect the height of bounce.

-The springs initially start as a piece of strengthened wire that is then coiled and cut to a trampoline or spring manufacturers exact specification.
+The springs initially start as a piece of strengthened wire that is then coiled and cut to a trampoline or spring manufacturer’s exact specification.
 Only the highest quality wires should be used in this process for obvious reasons.

 As the years go by your trampoline springs will become weakened and stretched.
-The bounce in your trampoline will be affected by this as will, potentially, your safety.
+The bounce in your trampoline will be affected by this as well, potentially, your safety.
 Periodic checks should be made on your trampoline springs to ensure they’re still in good condition and not corroded.

 Protecting your trampoline with a tarp can help prevent this as can treating the springs with something like WD-40 which will protect them from the rain and cold weather.
-Combining a tarp with an anti-rust treatment like WD-40 is even better because it prevents any rust forming and keeps the springs in good condition – regardless of the weather.
+Combining a tarp with an anti-rust treatment like WD-40 is even better because it prevents any rust from forming and keeps the springs in good condition – regardless of the weather.

 Which brands to buy?

 What brand names should you look for?
-Well, if it’s possible try to get replacement parts from your trampoline brand, as those will optimized for your trampoline, in terms of spring preload in N. If not possible, then measure them and buy replacements from any brand with the same size.
+Well, if it’s possible try to get replacement parts from your trampoline brand, as those will be optimized for your trampoline, in terms of spring preload in N. If not possible, then measure them and buy replacements from any brand with the same size.
 You should find either of these available online when you need to go shopping.